nickxir12/Database-project-Library-database-2023/README.md

 For more details read [this](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql).

 ## Install Steps
-Clone the repository: Go to your GitHub repository and click on the "Code" button.
+Clone the repository: Go to GitHub repository and click on the "Code" button.
 Select "Download ZIP" to download the repository as a ZIP file.

 1.Extract the ZIP file: Once the ZIP file is downloaded, extract its contents to a folder on your computer.
 This folder will contain all the necessary files for your web page.